- 1. Sales Funnel Examples

 If circumstances then change, open a new Deal and start afresh.

-There are many important KPI’s that sales managers use to measure the success of the sales pipeline one of which is the Pipeline or speed or Sales Cycle.
+There are many important sales pipeline metrics that sales managers use to measure success, one of which is the Pipeline speed or Sales Cycle length.

 With that said, the majority of sales are made to SME & Mid Market companies simply because there are more of them around.
 So most B2B deals will start with some form of enquiry that the Sales Reps have to move through the sales process and this takes days, weeks and in many case months.

-Each deal in the pipeline is allocated a percentage chance of it closing based on the stage it is in the sales pipeline.
+Each deal in the pipeline is allocated a percentage chance of it closing based on its stage in the sales pipeline.

 The further down the sales pipeline, the higher the likelihood is that you will win the business so the percentage increases.

-The percentage likelihood of the Deal closing down the pipe increases rapidly until the last stage where the salesperson knows they are about to receive an order but are waiting on paperwork.
-This generates a much more accurate sales forecast.
+The percentage likelihood of the Close ratio increases as the deals move through the different stages until the last stage where the salesperson knows they are about to receive an order, but are still waiting on paperwork.

 The percentages and deal stages are shown are examples and this should be customised to every business.